Cyrus B. Lower: Post-war life

 Following his honorable discharge from the military, Lower returned home to Pennsylvania where, sometime around 1869, he wed Sarah Edwards.
 Sons Elton and John Edward were then born, respectively, on March 9, 1870, and March 18, 1873.
 Superintendent of his county's Greenwood Cemetery, Lower also supported his family through the proceeds he made from his nursery business.
 Widowed by his wife in 1879, he relocated to Washington, D.C. where he ultimately obtained work with the U.S. Department of Agriculture.
 On November 8, 1881, he remarried.
 He and his wife, Florence (Hinton) Lower, then welcomed the births of two children, Elsie Lower Pomeroy on September 30, 1882, and Irvin Bard on July 3, 1892.

 Lower died on May 21, 1924.
-Following funeral services, he was laid to rest in Section 17, Lot 19971 at the Arlington National Cemetery in Arlington, Virginia.
+Following funeral services, he was laid to rest in Section 17, Lot 19971 at Arlington National Cemetery in Arlington, Virginia.

 Medal of Honor citation

 Rank and organization: Private, Company K, 13th Pennsylvania Reserves.
 Place and date: At Wilderness, Va., May 7, 1864.
 Entered service at: ------.
 Birth: Lawrence County, Pa.
 Date of issue.
 July 20, 1887.
 Citation:

 Gallant services and soldierly qualities in voluntarily rejoining his command after having been wounded.